Our house

 • I was working this entire time and came over on weekends and took photos

 When we remodeled this house we added an addition putting the master bedroom on the main floor to minimize stair-climbing, and you could say this is our "retirement" house that will probably be the last house we own.
 We have increased the size of the house we bought from 1200 sq ft to 3200 sq ft (by adding the addition, increasing the size of the living room, and making the basement larger and livable space), and it went from a 2-bedroom, 2-bathroom house to a 3-bedroom, 3½-bathroom house with a finished basement.
+We had more room and extra space in our previous house so we put some of the unused furniture in half of the new garage.
 Some of the layout of the original house is the same, for instance it had a kitchen open to the living room and had 2 stairways, one going up to 2 bedrooms and a bathroom on the 2nd floor, and one going down to the basement which had a laundry room and bathroom.
 We kept the open floor plan of the main floor with the kitchen and living room and we expanded out 15 feet in back and everything is rebuilt, so it is basically a new house.
 We added a master bedroom and bathroom and a half-bath to the main floor.
 After remodeling, the back of the main floor is all glass with windows and doors looking out onto a large deck (which has glass panels instead of balustrades so the view is un-obstructed) that wraps around to the bedroom.
 The addition has a bedroom and 2 bathrooms on the main floor and a garage below.
 The house is central air-conditioned, and the heating system is also high-velocity, so the AC and heat are distributed throughout the house in the same small ducts.
 The Internet hookup is wired in a couple of locations and we have WiFi throughout the house (which we use on laptops and cellphones).
 We added a double-garage to the new house so now we have 2 garages, and the new double-garage is half-full of all the furniture from the last house with no place to put it in the new house.
 (We hope to give these to one of our kids some day when they have a house.)
 The finished house is shingled with an addition and 2 attached garages, so it doesn't look anything like the little brick house we bought (the bricks were facade, not structural).

 The walkout basement is my "man-cave", where I have my big-screen TV that I watch a lot, my refrigerator with beer and wine (when we bought the house the kitchen had a refrigerator which we put it in the basement), a bathroom, and my office that has my computer and Internet access.
 I spend a lot of my free time down here.
 The dogs love it and are always with me, and in the summer I keep the back door open to the fenced-in yard so they can go outside easily.
 Patti watches the TV in the living room and I watch the one in the basement and we have our own viewing tastes.